maintenance and development services

 Prnewswire· 2025-04-23 22:13

 Core Points - Grupo Aeroportuario del Sureste, S.A.B. de C.V.
 (ASUR) held its General Ordinary Shareholders' Meeting on April 23, 2025, where several key resolutions were approved regarding the company's operations and financials [1][3].
 Financial Resolutions - The shareholders approved the audited individual and consolidated financial statements for the fiscal year ended December 31, 2024 [3]. - An ordinary cash dividend of Ps.
 50.00 per share and two extraordinary cash dividends of Ps.
 15.00 each per share were approved, to be paid in May, September, and November 2025 [3][9]. - Ps.
 6.00 will be set aside from the accumulated net profits to increase the legal reserve of the company [3].
-Board of Directors and Management - The report submitted by the Chief Executive Officer and the independent auditor's report for the fiscal year ended December 31, 2024, were approved [3]. - The resignation of Mr. Ricardo Guajardo Touché from the Board of Directors was accepted, and Ms. Isabel Prieto Prieto was appointed as an independent member [9]. - Compensation for board members was approved, with each member receiving Ps.
+Board of Directors and Management - The report submitted by the Chief Executive Officer and the independent auditor's report for the fiscal year ended December 31, 2024, was approved [3]. - The resignation of Mr. Ricardo Guajardo Touché from the Board of Directors was accepted, and Ms. Isabel Prieto Prieto was appointed as an independent member [9]. - Compensation for board members was approved, with each member receiving Ps.
 100,000.00 per meeting attended, and members of the Audit and Corporate Practices Committee receiving Ps.
 135,000.00 [9].
 Operational Highlights - The company operates 16 airports across Mexico, the United States, and Colombia, including major airports like Cancún and Medellin [8][10]. - ASUR is traded on the NYSE under the symbol ASR and on the Mexican Bolsa under the ticker ASUR [10].